Emory Faculty & Investigators

 Professor and Founding Director of the Rwanda Zambia Health Research Group

-Dr. Allen has over thirty years of experience conducting research in Africa.
+Dr. Allen has over forty years of experience conducting research in Africa.
 After receiving her Medical Degree from Duke University and a residency in Pathology from the University of California San Francisco, she moved to Rwanda where she established the Projet San Francisco.
 Since its founding in 1986, PSF has been a leader in epidemiologic and laboratory research and vaccine clinical trials on HIV, sexually transmitted infections, and family planning, in risk groups including heterosexual couples, female sex workers, men who have sex with men, and adolescent girls and young women.

 The Rwanda research site has expanded focus beyond sexual and reproductive health to studies of malaria and Ebola.
 Following the 1994 Rwandan genocide, Dr. Allen moved to Zambia where she founded the Center for Family Health Research in Zambia (CFHRZ).
-Like Rwanda, CFHRZ has been a leader in research on HIV, STI, and family planning, in risk groups including heterosexual couples and unmarried high risk women.
-CFHRZ is currently conducting the first phase 3 HIV vaccine clinical trial to be conducted in Zambia, a multisite study in high risk women.
+Like Rwanda, CFHRZ has been a leader in research on HIV, STI, and family planning, in risk groups including heterosexual couples and unmarried high-risk women.
+CFHRZ is currently conducting the first phase 3 HIV vaccine clinical trial to be conducted in Zambia, a multisite study in high-risk women.

 Eric Hunter, PhD, Professor

-Dr. Hunter has over 30 years of experience in the field of retrovirus molecular biology, with over 200 peer-reviewed publications in the field.
+Dr. Hunter has over 40 years of experience in the field of retrovirus molecular biology, with over 200 peer-reviewed publications in the field.
 His laboratory research currently focuses on the virologic and immunologic correlates of HIV and SIV transmission with a goal of informing vaccine design.
 The laboratory has been a leading contributor in these areas of research.
 Dr. Hunter’s recent work has focused on understanding HIV-1 transmission, with an emphasis on the biological and genetic properties of the transmitted founder virus.

 His research team have also investigated the impact of the genotype of the transmitted HIV-1 on disease pathogenesis in the newly infected individual.
 Recent studies have reported evidence for transmission of drug resistance in Zambians and Rwandans attending government health clinics.
 Dr. Hunter received his Bachelor of Science in Bacteriology from Birmingham University in England, and a PhD in Tumor Immunology from the Imperial Cancer Research Fund & Brunel University of England.
 He completed is post-doctoral training in RNA tumor viruses at the University of Southern California in Los Angeles.